john29917958/john29917958.github.io/source/_posts/Learn-Coding-Write-My-First-Program-Hello-World.md

 {% asset_img terminal.jpg %}
 See the right-angle icon on the screen?
 I want you to type this magic text after the right-angle then press enter key: `console.log('Hello, world!');`:
 {% asset_img hello-world.jpg %}
 Boom!
 You've written your first program and it works like a charm!
 It's as simple as doing that and this must have taken you only less than 10 minutes.
 In your program, the programming language you use is called "JavaScript".
 You use the `console` object, call its `log` function, and pass the text "Hello, world!" to it.
-After you hit enter, the browser executed the code you've written, printed the message "Hello, world!" in the terminal.
+After you hit enter, the browser executed the code you've written, printed the message "Hello, world!" on the terminal.

 Now all you need to do is take a look at five uses of programming languages.
 I'll explain the concept behind your code after you read it.